Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Atmospheric model

-The thermal structure of the atmosphere is divided in two main layers.
-The near-surface layer is adiabatic, which means convection takes place, while the layer on top is a mesosphere with constant temperature.
-This is set to 200 K, which is representative of the cool temperatures that hot low-mass planets present in their mesospheres \citep{Lupu14,Leconte13}.
-The adiabatic layer is divided in two sub-layers: a dry convective layer and a wet convective one.
+The thermal structure of the atmosphere is divided into two main layers.
+The near-surface layer is adiabatic, which means convection takes place, while the layer on top is a mesosphere with a constant temperature.
+We set this temperature to 200 K, which is representative of the cool temperatures that hot low-mass planets present in their mesospheres \citep{Lupu14,Leconte13}.
+The adiabatic layer is divided into two sub-layers: a dry convective layer and a wet convective layer.
 Condensation may take place depending on the value of the pressure compared to the water saturation pressure.
-In the two scenarios we consider for the composition of the envelope, 1) 99\% water and 1\% CO$_{2}$ and 2) 1\% water and 99\% CO$_{2}$, water is a condensable species, while CO$_{2}$ is a non-condensable gas.
-To obtain the temperature in a computational layer, $i$, we consider two approximations.
-The first one is that the change in temperature and pressure within an atmospheric layer is small enough to approximate $\left( \dfrac{\partial T}{\partial P} \right)_{S} \simeq \dfrac{T_{i-1}-T_{i}}{P_{i-1}-P_{i}}$.
-The second approximation is $\Delta P \sim P_{i} \ \Delta ln (P)$, because $\dfrac{d \ ln(P)}{dP} \sim \dfrac{\Delta ln(P)}{\Delta P} = \dfrac{1}{P_{i}}$.
-Then the temperature of a given computational layer, $T_{i}$ can be calculated as a function of the pressure in that layer, $P_{i}$, and the derivative of the temperature with respect to pressure at constant entropy, $( \partial T\partial P )_{S} $, as seen in Eq. \ref{eq:PT_final}.
+We considered the following envelope compositions: 1) 99\% water and 1\% CO$_{2}$ and 2) 1\% water and 99\% CO$_{2}$.
+Water is a condensable species, while CO$_{2}$ is a non-condensable gas.
+To obtain the temperature in a computational layer, $i$, we considered two approximations.
+The first is that the change in temperature and pressure within an atmospheric layer is small enough to approximate $\left( \dfrac{\partial T}{\partial P} \right)_{S} \simeq \dfrac{T_{i-1}-T_{i}}{P_{i-1}-P_{i}}$.
+The second approximation is $\Delta P \sim P_{i} \ \Delta ln (P)$ because $\dfrac{d \ ln(P)}{dP} \sim \dfrac{\Delta ln(P)}{\Delta P} = \dfrac{1}{P_{i}}$.
+The temperature of a given computational layer, $T_{i}$, was then calculated as a function of the pressure in that layer, $P_{i}$, and the derivative of the temperature with respect to pressure at constant entropy, $( \partial T\partial P )_{S} $, as seen in Eq. \ref{eq:PT_final}.

 If the pressure of water vapour is below the gas saturation pressure, $P_{v} < P_{sat}(T)$, or if its temperature is above the temperature of the critical point of water, $T > T_{crit}$, we are under dry convection \citep{Marcq12,Marcq17}.
-We calculate the derivative $(dT/dP)_{S}$ in the dry case following \cite{Marcq17} (Eq. \ref{eq:adiab_dry}). $\rho_{v}$ and $\rho_{c}$ are the densities of water vapour and CO$_{2}$, respectively; and $C_{p,v}$ and $C_{p,c}$, their heat capacities. $V_{v} = 1/ \rho_{v}$ is the specific volume of water vapour.
+We calculated the derivative $(dT/dP)_{S}$ in the dry case following \cite{Marcq17} (Eq. \ref{eq:adiab_dry}).
+The densities of water vapour and CO$_{2}$ are $\rho_{v}$ and $\rho_{c}$, and $C_{p,v}$ and $C_{p,c}$ are their heat capacities.
+The specific volume of water vapour is indicated by $V_{v} = 1/ \rho_{v}$ .